WR 104: Gamma-ray burst

 Apart from a core-collapse supernova, astrophysicists have speculated about whether WR 104 has the potential to cause a gamma-ray burst (GRB) at the end of its life.
 The companion OB star certainly has the potential, but the Wolf–Rayet star is likely to go supernova much sooner.
 There remain too many uncertainties and unknown parameters for any reliable prediction, and only sketchy estimates of a GRB scenario for WR 104 have been published.

 Wolf–Rayet stars with a sufficiently high spin velocity, prior to going supernova, could produce a long duration gamma ray burst, beaming high energy radiation along its rotational axis in two oppositely directed relativistic jets.
 Presently, mechanisms for the generation of GRB emissions are not fully understood, but it is considered that there is a small chance that the Wolf–Rayet component of WR 104 may become one when it goes supernova.

-If neither of the supernovae produced by the two stars generate a GRB, their compact stars will.
-If they both become neutron stars, or one of them becomes a black hole and the other becomes a neutron star, the collision of the two compact stars will generate a gamma ray burst and perhaps also gravitational waves (as observed in GW170817 in 2017).

 Effects on Earth

 According to available astrophysical data for both WR 104 and its companion, eventually both stars will finally be destroyed as highly directional anisotropic supernovae, producing concentrated radiative emissions as narrow relativistic jets.

 Theoretical studies of such supernovae suggest jet formation aligns with the rotational axes of its progenitor star and its eventual stellar remnant, and will preferentially eject matter along their polar axes.

-If these jets happen to be aimed towards our solar system, its consequences could significantly harm life on Earth and its biosphere, whose true impact depends on the amount of radiation received, the number of energetic particles and the source's distance.
+If these jets happen to be aimed towards the Solar System, its consequences could significantly harm life on Earth and its biosphere, whose true impact depends on the amount of radiation received, the number of energetic particles and the source's distance.
 Knowing that the inclination of the binary system containing WR 104 is roughly 12° relative to line of sight, and assuming both stars have their rotational axes similarly orientated, suggests some potential risk.
 Recent studies suggest these effects pose a "highly unlikely" danger to life on Earth, with which, as stated by Australian astronomer Peter Tuthill, the Wolf–Rayet star would have to undergo an extraordinary string of successive events: